nuxt/fonts/README.md

 That's it!
 Nuxt Fonts will detect this and you should immediately see the web font loaded in your browser.
 [Read more about how it works](#how-it-works).

+> [!TIP]
+> Even if you're using a preprocessor like TailwindCSS or UnoCSS, Nuxt Fonts should be able to detect and optimize your fonts with no configuration.

 ## Configuration

 You do not need to configure Nuxt Fonts but you can do so for finer-grained control.